Matthew Clarke (Australian footballer): Brisbane Bears/Lions

 In 1992 Clarke wanted a season in Adelaide despite being drafted by Brisbane.
 He played for South Adelaide Football Club in the SANFL whilst studying science at The University of Adelaide.
 After playing the first six games in the reserves Clarke would become a senior regular and finished 6th in the best and fairest.

-Debuting in 1993 with the Bears, "Doc" Clarke was a promising young Ruckman under coach Robert Walls and was particularly decisive with his tap work.
+Clarke made his debut with the Bears in 1993.
+Under coach Robert Walls, he was regarded as a developing Ruckman, with his tap work noted in contemporary assessments.

 After being runner up in the Brisbane Bears Club Champion award in 1994 and 1996, he took out the Merrett–Murray best and fairest award in 1997 for the Brisbane Lions and consolidated his position as one of the league's best ruckmen.